ActualSuperPuiu/Casual-Planet-Miner/README.md

 # Compiling and using
-To run the game, you need to run the raylib installer that comes with the game or you can download it [here](https://www.raylib.com) (for building your own version, you have to download this as well[this binding](https://github.com/TSnake41/raylib-lua).)
+To run the game, you need to run the raylib installer that comes with the game or you can download it [here](https://www.raylib.com) (for building your own version, you have to download this as well [this binding](https://github.com/TSnake41/raylib-lua).)